istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 ### Enable mutual TLS per workload

 To set a peer authentication policy for a specific workload, you must configure the `selector` section and specify the labels that match the desired workload.
-However, Istio cannot aggregate workload-level policies for outbound mutual TLS traffic to a service.
-Configure a destination rule to manage that behavior.

-For example, the following peer authentication policy and destination rule enable strict mutual TLS for the `httpbin.bar` workload:
+For example, the following peer authentication policy enables strict mutual TLS for the `httpbin.bar` workload:

 {{< text bash >}}
 $ cat <<EOF | kubectl apply -n bar -f -